tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 The following is an encyclopedia of setting lore relevant to the world of _Dungeons of Avalon_.
-Some of this might help you solve puzzles if you get stuck, or just understand the lore.
+Some of this might help you solve puzzles if you get stuck, or feel like understanding the lore better.
 Alternatively, you can just use it for your Dungeons & Dragons campaign or something.

 ### Kingdoms and places